A beginner’s guide to buying stocks online

 How do you open an online investment account?

-The first step in buying stocks online is to choose a brokerage.
-Before selecting one, you’ll want to compare several things, starting with the range of investment choices.
-In addition to stocks, certain brokerages might also offer customers the opportunity to invest in mutual funds, ETFs, bonds, options, futures, and Forex.
+The first step in buying stocks online is to choose a brokerage company ("broker").
+Before selecting one, you'll want to compare several things, starting with the range of investment choices.
+In addition to stocks, certain brokers might also offer customers the opportunity to invest in mutual funds, ETFs, bonds, options, futures, and Forex.

 Next, check the fees online brokers charge.
 Some brokers have higher trade fees than others, and some brokerages charge one fee to buy stocks but charge a different amount to invest in mutual funds, bonds, or options.
 And if your stock trade requires broker assistance, you might pay an additional fee for it.

 Once you choose a broker, you can open your account.
-The amount of money you need to get started can vary from brokerage to brokerage.
+The amount of money you need to get started can vary from broker to broker.
 For example, you can open an Ally Invest Self-Directed Trading account with any amount of money.

 How do you buy stocks online?